commonprefix/interchain-token-service/contracts/hedera/README.md

 - When registering a canonical token, only the `TokenManager` is associated with the token.
 - `TokenHandler`'s `_giveInterchainToken` and `_takeInterchainToken` interact with the HTS directly — it is assumed the methods are called by the `InterchainTokenService` contract. `TokenManager` is still used for ERC20 tokens, lock-unlock and flow limits.
 - `initialSupply` isn't supported when deploying a new interchain token.
 To receive tokens, an account needs to previously associate with the token, thus it cannot immediately receive tokens after creation.
+- When deploying a new interchain token, a Hedera-specific token-creation fee must be sent as value.
+For this reason, the `deployInterchainToken` method is payable.